 - Linked to diabetes

-Fortunately, there isn’t an unsafe amount of HFCS present in a single can of but if you want to keep your health in check,
+Fortunately, there isn’t an unsafe amount of HFCS present in a single can of Game Fuel, if you want to keep your health in check.

-Citric Acid is a weak organic acid that you can find in most citrus fruits, such as lemon and orange.
+Citric Acid is a weak organic acid found in most citrus fruits, such as lemon and orange.

 While commonly found in citrus fruits, the citric acid found in Game Fuel is most probably from a synthetic source.

 Aside from its sour taste (think of a lemon), citric acid is mainly used as a preservative and pH adjuster.
 So apart from that, there’s not much to it.

 Sodium Phosphates are an umbrella term for any salts that involve a combination of sodium and phosphate, with one of its uses being for pH balance in canned drinks.